Mathematics for Educators (MA)

 This program offered by School of Education

-All of our courses are designed specifically for the classroom mathematics teacher.
+All of our courses are designed specifically for the mathematics teacher, grades 7-14.
 In each course, students will develop a deeper understanding of central ideas in mathematics that are relevant to their own teaching.
-They will increase their own power to employ mathematical reasoning and problem-solving techniques, and they will learn techniques for teaching mathematics that will stimulate their own students’ imagination and intelligence.
+They will increase their own power to employ mathematical reasoning and problem-solving techniques, and they will experience learning mathematics in ways that stimulate their imagination and intelligence.

 Mathematics students must meet the requirements for an emphasis in community college mathematics, secondary mathematics or middle school mathematics.
 Upon completing 9 credit hours, students are required to be advanced to candidacy.
 Refer to the section on Advancement to Candidacy in this catalog for specific guidelines.

 During their penultimate semester, and at least one academic year following their advancement to candidacy, students need to register for MTHC 5900 Final Reflections.
 This is a no-tuition, zero-credit-hour course in which students write an essay describing how they have changed as a result of participating in the program.

 This emphasis is designed for community college teachers who wish to strengthen their ability to articulate mathematical arguments, increase their general problem solving abilities, and further develop their perspective and understanding of mathematics.

 The requirements for the community college emphasis are 33 credit hours of mathematics courses numbered above MTHC 5200 and requires maintaining a GPA of 3.5.

 This emphasis is designed for secondary mathematics teachers who wish to deepen their understanding and broaden their perspective of mathematics.
 Courses developed for this emphasis include most mathematics courses numbered above MTHC 5200 and requires maintaining a GPA of 3.5.